 This special double scroll peghead banjo comes from the 1840s.
 It’s extremely rare, as few banjos made before the Civil War have survived and remain on display anywhere in the world.

 Visitors will see dozens and dozens of banjos from the past 150 years here across two floors, with a special section for the National Four-String Banjo Hall of Fame.

-There’s a short video presentation showing the banjo in Hollywood films over the years, from Deliverance to Babes on Broadway, a 1942 movie featuring the unfortunate sight of Mickey Rooney in blackface with a banjo.
+There’s a short video presentation showing the banjo in Hollywood films over the years, including Deliverance.

 Would you visit the American Banjo Museum?